Vampirovibrio chlorellavorus

-Vampirovibrio chlorellavorus is a 0.6 µm pleomorphic cocci with a gram negative cell wall, and is one of the few known predatory bacteria.
+Vampirovibrio chlorellavorus is a 0.6 μm pleomorphic coccus with a gram negative cell wall, and is one of the few known predatory bacteria.
 Unlike many bacteria, V. chlorellavorus is an obligate parasite, attaching to the cell wall of green algae of the genus Chlorella.
 The name Vampirovibrio originates from the Serbian vampir (Cyrillic: вампир). meaning vampire (due to the nature of sucking out cellular contents of its prey) and vibrio referring to the bacterial genus of curved rod bacterium.
 Chlorellavorus is named for the algal host of the bacterium (Chlorella) and the Latin voro meaning "to devour" (Chlorella-devouring).

 Classification

 The bacterium, first described by Gromov and Mamkayeva in 1972, was originally classified in the genus Bdellovibrio.
 It was then reclassified as its own genus Vampirovibrio in 1980 after being excluded from the genus Bdellovibrio for some essential discrepancies.
 The most significant difference was that members of Bdellovibrio are intracellular parasites, both residing and dividing in the periplasmic space in its host, whereas Vampirovibrio is epibiotic, attaching to the cell wall of green algae in the genus Chlorella.
-It was also thought that the bacterium utilized a thin, uncovered flagellum for motility.
+It was also originally thought that the bacterium utilized a flagellum for motility.
 However, it was later discovered that the bacterium was non-motile, further differentiating it from members of Bdellovibrio.

-Further research however suggests that the latest classification of V. chlorellavorus is still incorrect.
-By analyzing the genome of V. chlorellavorus, Soo and Hugenholtz determined that the organism was more accurately a Cyanobacteria rather than a Proteobacteria.
+By analyzing the genome of V. chlorellavorus, Soo and Hugenholtz determined that the organism was more accurately a Cyanobacterium rather than a Proteobacterium.
 Using 16S rRNA analysis, scientists have estimated that this bacterium most closely belongs to the SM1D11 lineage of bacteria, which has now been classified as the order Vampirovibrionales.
 Vampirovibrio chlorellavorus was formerly regarded as related to the family Bdellovibrionacae, which has been described as Bdellovibrio and like organisms or BALOs.
-However, when compared to other Cyanobacteria, Vampirovibrio is non-photosynthetic and seems to belong to Melainabacteria, from Greek root words meaning “nymph of dark waters.”.
-It was later decided that phylum Cyanobacteria, class Melainabacteria, order Vampirovibrionales, and family Vampirovibrionaceae more accurately classified the organism, although Melainabacteria is now described as a phylum in its own right, distinct from Cyanobacteria.
+However, when compared to other Cyanobacteria, Vampirovibrio is non-photosynthetic and seems to belong to Melainabacteria, from Greek root words meaning "nymph of dark waters".
+It was later decided that phylum Cyanobacteria, class Melainabacteria, order Vampirovibrionales, and family Vampirovibrionaceae more accurately classified the organism.

-Preliminary Characterization
+Preliminary characterization

 Vampirovibrio chlorellavorus is a gram-negative obligate aerobic and epibiotic parasitic bacterium with a curved comma shape.
 The bacterium attaches to the surface of green algae of the genus Chlorella.
 V. chlorellavorus is an extracellular parasite and remains attached to the cell wall.
 Once attached to its host, V. chlorellavorus divides by binary fission, destroying its host in the process by "sucking out" all of the cellular contents via peripheral vacuoles much like a vampire (hence the name Vampirovibrio).
 V. chlorellavorus leaves behind only the cell wall and cytoplasmic membrane of Chromatium along with a few intracytoplasmic inclusions.
 V. chlorellavorus will not grow in axenic cultures, depending on access to living cells of its preferred algae host, Chlorella vulgaris for reproduction.
 The Vampirovibrio life cycle consists of: prey location, attachment, ingestion, binary division, and release.